cozypet/cozypet/README.md

 - 👋 Hi, I’m @cozypet
-- 👀 I’m interested in everything
+- 👀 Solution Architect at MongoDB
-- 🌱 I’m currently learning life
-- 💞️ I’m looking to collaborate on humanity
+- 🌱 Strong interest in Machine Learning and AI

 <!---